rickbeerendonk/react-examples/Setup 01 - Babel/readme.md

 #Babel CLI

-To be able to compile React ES2015 source code with [Babel](http://babeljs.io), a number of steps have to be taken.
+To be able to compile React ES201X source code with [Babel](http://babeljs.io), a number of steps have to be taken.

 First we've created a website in the `site` folder.
 This folder has the following structure:
 ```
 site
 ├─ index.html
-├─ lib
+├─ build
 └─ src
    └─ app.jsx
 ```

-After compilation, the `lib` folder will contain:
+After compilation, the `build` folder will contain:
 * `app.js`, which is used by `index.html` to run the website.
 * `app.js.map` if the `--source-maps` option is used during compile.